KDE/documentation-docs-kdenlive-org/effects_and_filters/video_effects/stylize/soft_glow.rst

    * - Parameter
      - Value
      - Description
-   * - Blend mode
+   * - Blend Mode
      - Selection
      - Defines how to blend highlight blur with input image
-   * - Blur of the glow
+   * - Blur of the Glow
      - Float
      - Set the blurriness of the glow
    * - Brightness